 The advent of 401(k) plans is still relatively recent.
-Twenty-five years ago, defined benefit plans (together with certain types of traditional defined contribution pension plans - such as employer-funded profit-sharing plans and money purchase plans) were workers' primary source of private pension coverage.
+Twenty-five years ago, defined benefit plans (together

+Alicia H. Munnell is the Director of the Center for Retirement Research at Boston College (CRR) and the Peter F. Drucker Professor of Management Sciences at Boston College's Carroll School of Management.
+Francesca Golub-Sass and Dan Muldoon are Research Associates at the CRR. with certain types of traditional defined contribution pension plans - such as employer-funded profit-sharing plans and money purchase plans) were workers' primary source of private pension coverage.
 These plans require workers to make almost no important financial choices before retirement.
 The firm enrolls all eligible workers, makes contributions, makes investment decisions (or retains professional investment managers), and generally provides a lifetime benefit at retirement.
 The worker's only real choice is when to collect benefits.